mpi-sws-rse/thingflow-python/micropython/README.rst

    had run at the correct time (by making the interval shorter).
 This avoids tasks getting out-of-sync when one misses a deadline.

-The public API layer is a subset of the standard Ant Events scheduler API, except for the additional ``schedule_sensor`` convenience method.
+The public API layer is a subset of the standard ThingFlow scheduler API, except for the additional ``schedule_sensor`` convenience method.

+.. [*] I have heard rumors about a port of the ``async`` library to MicroPython.
+       However, it still makes sense to use this custom scheduler, as it is likely to be more power efficent due to its strategy of scheduling events together.

 Logger
 ------
  ``logger.py`` provides a very simple rotating file logger with an API that